pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 !!! info "Adding Multiple Products"
     When adding multiple products, you can add the configure jobs as passed constraints to the apply-changes job so that they all are applied at once.
-    Ops Manager will handle any inter-product dependency ordering.
+    Tanzu Operations Manager will handle any inter-product dependency ordering.
     This will speed up your apply changes when compared with running an apply changes for each product separately.